 McEWEN: I'll mention it if you want me to.
-I have visited two homeowners meetings just this week, and at each one this problem was thoroughly discussed.
-Since I've been supervisor I have not had one person approach me on additional police protection.
+I have visited two homeowners meetings just this week, and at each one this problem was thoroughly discussed. the three other new judges on Since I've heen supervisor I have not had one person approach me on additional police protection.